Features » February 25, 2016

 * Every state has its own (often byzantine) rules for awarding delegates, and in some cases the pledged delegate count isn’t finalized for some time.
 The 2008 delegate tallies referenced here reflect, to the extent possible, the results from each election or caucus on the day it took place.

 This is the first in an ongoing series on the delegate race for the Democratic nomination.
 Sign up here to make sure you don't miss any upcoming installments.

-Christopher Hass is the deputy publisher of In These Times.
+Christopher Hass is the executive publisher of In These Times.
 Before joining ITT, he spent eight years working on political and advocacy campaigns, including both the 2008 and 2012 Barack Obama presidential campaigns.
 He is also the former editor and publisher of P8NT Magazine. @hass_c

 if you like this, check out:

 - The Church of Latter-Day Socialists

 - New York’s Samelys López Has a Radical Proposal: Poverty Shouldn’t Be a Death Sentence